On Photography

-On Photography is a 1977 collection of essays by Susan Sontag.
-It originally appeared as a series of essays in the New York Review of Books between 1973 and 1977.
+On Photography is a 1977 collection of essays by American writer Susan Sontag.
+The book originated from a series of essays Sontag published in The New York Review of Books between 1973 and 1977.

+In On Photography, Sontag examines the history and contemporary role of photography in society.
+She contrasts the work of Diane Arbus with Depression-era documentary photography and explores the evolution of American photography from Walt Whitman's idealistic notions to the cynicism of the 1970s.
+Sontag argues that photography fosters a voyeuristic relationship with the world and can diminish the meaning of events.
+The book discusses the relationship between photography and politics and the tension between recording and intervention.
+On Photography received both acclaim and criticism, with some reviewers questioning its academic rigor.

 Contents

-In the book, Sontag expresses her views on the history and present-day role of photography in capitalist societies as of the 1970s.
+In the book, Sontag expresses her views on the history and present-day role of photography in societies as of the 1970s.
 Sontag discusses many examples of modern photography.
 Among these, she contrasts Diane Arbus's work with that of Depression-era documentary photography commissioned by the Farm Security Administration.

 She also explores the history of American photography in relation to the idealistic notions of America put forth by Walt Whitman and traces these ideas through to the increasingly cynical aesthetic notions of the 1970s, particularly in relation to Arbus and Andy Warhol.

 Sontag argues that the proliferation of photographic images had begun to establish within people a "chronic voyeuristic relation to the world."
 Among the consequences of this practice of photography is that the meaning of all events is leveled and made equal.

 As she argues, perhaps originally with regard to photography, the medium fostered an attitude of anti-intervention.
 Sontag says that the individual who seeks to record cannot intervene, and that the person who intervenes cannot then faithfully record, for the two aims contradict each other.
 In this context, she discusses in some depth the relationship of photography to politics.
+One of the themes that is connected with the book is the problem of the norm and the repressive function of the idea of the norm in society.